-Follow same General Eligibility Rules.
-Goats are required rabies vaccinations, in addition to heard health check.
-Exhibitors must handle their own animals in show ring except in group classes.
+Follow the same General Eligibility Rules.
+Goats are required rabies vaccinations, in addition to herd health check.
+Exhibitors must handle their own animals in the show ring except in group classes.
 Two entries allowed per class.
 No bucks or goats with horns allowed, unless breed specific.
-Wethers permissible in showmanship classes.
-Cloverbud Exhibitors must be accompanied by individual age 13+, and will receive a participation ribbon.
-A monetary participation awards will be awarded by the St. Lawrence Valley Dairy Goat Association (SLVDGA) for 4-H members who show and keep goats at the fair for the week.
+Wethers permissible in showmanship, costume and obstacle course classes.
+Cloverbud Exhibitors must be accompanied by an individual age 13+, and will receive a participation ribbon.
+A monetary participation award will be awarded by the St. Lawrence Valley Dairy Goat Association (SLVDGA) for 4-H members who show and keep goats at the fair for the week.

 Herdsmanship Award: The 4-H goat committee may provide awards to be given to 4-H Clubs and/or individuals that, in the opinion of the Committee, have made the greatest contributions to the goat Exhibit.
-Heardsmanship will be judged periodically throughout the fair and will be based on the preparation, appearance, and care of the goat exhibit with focus on overall cleanliness of animals, pens, walkways, storage, and equipment.
-Please encourage and let the youth be in charge of maintaining goat exhibit.
+Herdsmanship will be judged periodically throughout the fair and will be based on the preparation, appearance, and care of the goat exhibit with focus on overall cleanliness of animals, pens, walkways, storage, and equipment.
+Please encourage and let the youth be in charge of maintaining the goat exhibit.